ajitgovindarajan/CSCI2421_Project/README.md

  * Compilation

 The project can be compiled by issuing the 'make' command on a linux terminal.
-Upon successful compilation, an executable named 'hw3.exe' will be created on the current directory
+Upon successful compilation, an executable named 'FinalProject.exe' will be created on the current directory

 * Running
 unzip the file using the unix command or the right click of extract all